 2. Break the reaction pattern.

-The way we react to situations ultimately leads to either harmful or beneficial consequences.
-When we are feeling like we don’t have control over something, we are likely to experience anxiety, mood swings, and frustration.
+The way we react to situations ultimately leads to either harmful or beneficial results.
+When we feel like we don’t have control over something, we are likely to experience anxiety, mood swings, and frustration.
 All of this comes from the thoughts we have about the situation we’re in.
 In order to break the reaction pattern that often leads to harmful consequences, we can learn how to change our reaction patterns.